Translational Genomics

 We work at the interface of research and translation, with many ongoing clinical collaborations.
 We rely on experimental and computational genomics to advance our translational research but do not shy away from other approaches.

-We also contribute to the academic leadership of the Genomic Medicine Theme in the NIHR GOSH Biomedical Research Centre,, and have a growing interest in the social impact of AI to genomic diagnosis.
-Further, we contribute to genomic services, providing academic leadership to UCL Genomics and the Genomics Science Technology Platform at UCL.
+We also contribute to the academic leadership of the Genomic Medicine Theme in the NIHR GOSH Biomedical Research Centre (BRC), and have a growing interest in the impact of AI to genomic diagnosis and treatment.
+Further, we contribute to genomic services, providing academic leadership to UCL Genomics, the GOSH BRC CRISPR Centre and the Genomics Science Technology Platform at UCL.
 Finally, we teach computational genomics in our MSc in Personalised Medicine and Novel Therapies.

 We also occasionally provide consultations on all things genomics.